Finite sample change point inference and identification for high-dimensional mean vectors: Methodology

 and we use $t_{\hat{m}_\theta} = \hat{m}_\theta / n$ to estimate $t_{m}$.
-It is easily seen that, for smaller values of $\theta$, $Z_{\theta,n}(s)$ assigns less weights on the boundary data points.
+It is seen that, for smaller values of $\theta$, $Z_{\theta,n}(s)$ assigns less weights on the boundary data points.
 Therefore, if the true change point location is bounded away from the two endpoints, we expect that $t_{\hat{m}_\theta}$ with a smaller weighting parameter can achieve better rate of convergence.
-For example, if $t_m \in (0,1)$ is fixed and $p=1$, then it is known that the $\{Z_{0,n}(s)\}_{s=1}^{n-1}$ converges weakly to a functional of the Weiner process and the corresponding maximizer $\hat{m}_0$ achieves the rate of convergence of the order $n^{-1}$, which is clearly the best possible rate and is faster than the parametric rate $n^{-1/2}$ \cite{bai1997,HarizWylieZhang2007_AoS}.
+For example, if $t_m \in (0,1)$ is fixed and $p=1$, then it is known that the $\{Z_{0,n}(s)\}_{s=1}^{n-1}$ converges weakly to a functional of the Weiner process and the corresponding maximizer $\hat{m}_0$ achieves the best possible rate of convergence of the order $n^{-1}$ \citep{bai1997,HarizWylieZhang2007_AoS}.
 Instead of considering the whole family of the generalized CUSUM statistics indexed by $\theta \in [0,1)$, we consider two important cases of $\theta = 1/2$ (covariance stationary) and $\theta = 0$ (non-stationary) in this paper.
-For $\theta = 1/2$, $Z_{1/2,n}(s)$ is related to the proposed bootstrap CUSUM statistics $Z_n^*(s)$ in (\ref{eqn:bootstrap_cusum}) and the maximum log-likelihood ratio statistics in (\ref{eqn:max_likelihood_ratio}) under the normality with $\Sigma = \sigma^2 \Id_p$.
-For $\theta = 0$, $Z_{0,n}(s)$ is related to the parametric bootstrap in \cite{jirak2015}.
+For $\theta = 1/2$, $Z_{1/2,n}(s)$ is related to the proposed bootstrap CUSUM statistics $Z_n^*(s)$ in (\ref{eqn:bootstrap_cusum}) and the log-ratio statistics in (\ref{eqn:max_likelihood_ratio}) under normality with $\Sigma = \sigma^2 \Id_p$.
+For $\theta = 0$, $Z_{0,n}(s)$ is related to the parametric bootstrap in \citep{jirak2015}.